Kreateer/discord-chaosbot/docs/index.md

+# ChaosBot - A Discord Bot For Warhammer 40k Fans!

-## Welcome!
+## About This Website

 This website's function is to essentially be an organized and fancier version of a wiki for ChaosBot.
-It will also allow me to experiment and fiddle around with GitHub Pages, so it works out for everyone. :D
+It will also allow me to experiment and fiddle around with GitHub Pages, so it works out for everyone.

 If you found this page and are here just to browse out of boredom, I suggest you scroll through Reddit instead as you might find more interesting